CloudCannon/pagefind/docs/content/docs/indexing.md

 > If `data-pagefind-body` is found anywhere on your site, any pages without this attribute will be removed from your index.
 This means that if you tag your blog post layout with `data-pagefind-body`, other pages like your homepage will no longer appear in search results.
 This is usually what you want — if not, just add `data-pagefind-body` there as well.

+> Note that metadata and filters that are set outside of this element will still be used.
+If this is not what you want, see the [root selector](/docs/config-options/#root-selector) configuration option.

 ## Removing individual elements from the index

 If you have a component that you don't want to include in your search index, you can tag it with `data-pagefind-ignore`: